Haravikk/2022/README.md

 ##### Special Tags
 * **.restarted**: This tag is set automatically when then New Game button is pressed, currently used to suppress the splash-screen.

+## Credits
+Original game concept by C. Rowlands
+Developed through Coders for Corbyn/Coders for Labour